TeMU-BSC/presto-nlp/README.md

 This is the repository for PRESTO chatbot and distortions annotations.

 PRESTO is a multidisciplinary project that seeks to optimize care for mental health problems by integrating data science, mobile digital technologies and artificial intelligence.
-For more information about PRESTO, please refer to the [project site](https://www.prestoclinic.cat/?lang=en)
+For more information about PRESTO, please refer to the [project site](https://www.prestoclinic.cat/?lang=en).

-Presto NLP

 ## Project Index